UPDATED SEPTEMBER 2025

 5-years old | Vidor, Texasicon

-Tanner Smith, 5-years old, was mauled to death by two pit bulls.
-At the time of the attack, Tanner and his mother Ashley were visiting a friend's home, whose father owns the residence and the two pit bulls.
-Tanner had been jumping on the trampoline in the fenced-in yard when one of the pit bulls ran into the home covered in blood.
-Ashley rushed outside and found her son critically injured.
+Tanner Smith,5-years old, was killed by two pit bulls while visiting the owner's home.
+Around 7:00 pm, Orange County sheriff’s deputies were dispatched to the 1700 block of Aloha Street for a report of a dog attack.
+The boy was rushed to a Beaumont hospital, where he died.
+Tanner was with his mother, who was visiting a friend, whose father owns the residence and the two pit bulls.
+Tanner had been jumping on a trampoline outside when one of the pit bulls ran inside the home covered in blood.
+The mother rushed outside and found her son critically injured.
 The dogs had pulled Tanner off the trampoline and attacked his face and neck, severing his carotid artery.
-Ashley believed the dogs' owner was with her son while playing outside, but he was not present during the attack.
-When the dogs' owner learned what happened, he quickly returned and shot both dogs to death.
-In March 2014, the same pit bulls nearly killed a neighbor's puppy, and in February 2015, the dogs escaped their property and attacked a 9-year old girl and her mother.
-The girl's injuries were not considered severe enough by authorities to deem them "dangerous dogs."
-Criminal charges are not expected. [source citations]
+The mother believed her son was under the supervision of the friend's father outside, but later learned he was not present.
+When the friend's father learned what happened, he returned home and shot and killed both dogs.
+In March 2014, the same pit bulls nearly killed a neighbor's puppy named "Rocko."
+In February 2015, the dogs escaped their property and attacked a 9-year old girl and her mother. [source citations]

 Date of death: October 18, 2015 Chained: No